ON THIS PAGE: You will learn about how doctors describe ALL. This is called subtype and classification. To see other pages, use the menu.

 In other types of cancer where a solid tumor forms, doctors agree on a set of stages that describe how big the tumor is and where it has spread.
 Because leukemia usually does not form a solid tumor and is found throughout the body when diagnosed, there is no formal staging system for ALL.
 Instead, there are general classifications used to describe ALL:

 Newly diagnosed and untreated.
 The bone marrow contains abnormal lymphoblasts, and the person does not have any symptoms.
 A patient often has decreased numbers of healthy white blood cells, red blood cells, and platelets.
 Some patients may have an overall increased number of white blood cells, but many of these may be abnormal lymphoblasts.

 In remission.
 A patient has received treatment for ALL.
 The bone marrow contains less than 5% blasts, and the patient has no symptoms.
 The numbers of healthy white blood cells, red blood cells, and platelets are normal.

 Refractory.
 Refractory leukemia means that the disease has not responded to treatment.

-The subtype and classification of ALL will help the doctor recommend a treatment plan.
-The next section helps explain the treatment options for this type of leukemia.
-Use the menu on the side of your screen to select Treatment Options, or you can select another section, to continue reading this guide.
+The subtype and classification of ALL will help the doctor recommend a specific treatment plan.
+The next section in this guide is Treatment Options .
+Or, use the menu to choose another section to continue reading this guide.